tylerbouknight/RandomPapers/README.md

-# NASA ADS randomPapers
+# NASA ADS Random Papers and VoIP Notification System

 ## Overview
-This script is a modified version of the original `ads_rand.py` ([randompapers.net](http://randompapers.net)), tailored to streamline the process of fetching random papers from the NASA Astrophysics Data System (ADS).
-Focused on simplicity and efficiency, this version introduces several key changes to optimize the user experience and adapt the script to more specific use cases.
+This repository, based off the original `ads_rand.py` ([randompapers.net](http://randompapers.net)), hosts two scripts: the original, basic `NASA ADS randomPapers` and its VoIP version with MMS capabilities.
+While the basic script focuses on fetching random papers from the NASA Astrophysics Data System (ADS), the new addition incorporates the ability to send selected paper details via MMS using a VoIP.ms account, broadening its utility to include automated communication.

 ## Key Features
+- **Automated MMS Feature**: The VoIP script can send paper details through MMS, offering a unique way to share research articles.
-- **Simplified Date Handling**: The script now automatically calculates the current date and adjusts the search to the previous month, ensuring up-to-date queries without manual input.
+- **Simplified Date Handling**: Automatically calculates the current date and adjusts the search to the previous month, ensuring up-to-date queries.
-- **Refined Search Query**: By constructing a focused API request using the calculated `pubdate`, the script efficiently fetches relevant data, aligning with users' needs for current and specific research articles.
+- **Refined Search Query**: A focused API request using the calculated `pubdate` fetches relevant data, catering to specific research needs.
-- **Streamlined Codebase**: Removal of extra modules and code sections like file handling and feed generation, leading to a cleaner, more maintainable code structure.
+- **Streamlined Codebase**: Removal of extraneous code for cleaner, more maintainable structure.

-## Modifications from Original Script
+## VoIP Script
+1. **VoIP.ms MMS Integration**: Added functionality to send messages using the VoIP.ms API.
+2. **Message Preparation Function**: Formats fetched data into a structured message for sending.
+3. **Error Handling**: Improved error checking by verifying the HTTP response status.
-1. **Removed Modules**: Discarded the use of `os`, `time`, `glob`, and `FeedGenerator`.
+4. **Removed Modules**: Discarded `os`, `time`, `glob`, and `FeedGenerator` from the original script.
-2. **Directory Handling**: Removed directory-related variables and checks.
+5. **Directory Handling**: Removed directory-related variables and checks.
-3. **Date Calculation Logic**: Implemented a new mechanism to automatically determine the search date range based on the current month and year.
+6. **Date Calculation Logic**: New mechanism for automatic date range determination.
-4. **Simplified API Request**: Overhauled the API request structure for enhanced efficiency and relevancy.
+7. **Simplified API Request**: Enhanced API request structure for efficiency.

 ## Usage

+### Basic Script
-Run the script in a Python environment with necessary dependencies installed.
-Ensure you have an API key for ADS.
-The script will output a list of paper titles along with their respective links.
+Run the script in a Python environment with the necessary dependencies installed.
+You'll need an API key for ADS.
+The script outputs a list of paper titles with their links.

+### VoIP Script
+Before running the enhanced script, you need a VoIP.ms account and its associated credentials.
+After setting up your account, configure the script with your VoIP.ms API username, password, and DID number.
+Also, provide your recipient phone number in the script.
+This script then fetches random papers and sends their details via MMS to the specified phone number.

+#### Setting up VoIP.ms
+1. **Create an Account**: Sign up at [VoIP.ms](https://voip.ms/).
+2. **Configure API Access**: In your VoIP.ms dashboard, navigate to `API Configuration` to set up and retrieve your API credentials.
+3. **Get a DID Number**: Purchase a DID number from VoIP.ms, which will be used as the sender ID in your messages.

 ### Dependencies

-- `requests`: For making HTTP requests to the ADS API.
+- `requests`: For making HTTP requests to the ADS and VoIP.ms APIs.
 - `numpy`: For random selection of papers.
 - `datetime`: To determine the current date and calculate the search month/year.
-- `re`: For regular expression operations related to DOI handling.
+- `re`: For regular expression operations, especially in DOI handling.

 ---

-Feel free to modify and expand this README to better fit the specifics of your project